60 Second Lemon Law Assessment™

 If you bought a used car in Michigan and it turned out to be a constant headache, your first thought was probably, “Does the lemon law cover this?”
 It is a fair question, and the answer is more encouraging than most people expect.

-Michigan does have a lemon law, and there are federal laws that provide even broader protection for used car buyers.
+Michigan does have a lemon law that can cover used vehicles, and there are federal laws that provide even broader protection for used car buyers.
 Here is what you need to know about your rights, the specific laws that apply, and what steps to take if you are stuck with a defective used vehicle.

 Michigan’s Lemon Law, officially known as Act 87 of 1986 (MCL 257.1401-1410), was written primarily to protect buyers of new vehicles.
 The law requires manufacturers to repair defects that substantially impair the use or value of a vehicle within the first year from delivery or during the express warranty period, whichever comes first.